doo/evernote-sdk-ios/README.md

 ENSession is a really broad, workflow-oriented abstraction layer.
 It's currently optimized for the creation and upload of new notes, but not a whole lot more.
 You can get closer to the metal, but it will require a fair bit of understanding of Evernote's object model and API.

-The SDK includes primitive access to the entire API.
-Start by asking an authenticated session for its `-primaryNoteStore`.
+First off, import `ENSDKAdvanced.h` instead of (or in addition to `ENSDK.h`).
+Then ask an authenticated session for its `-primaryNoteStore`.
 You can look at the header for `ENNoteStoreClient` to see all the methods offered on it, with block-based completion parameters.
 Knock yourself out.
-This note store won't work with a user's business data or shared notebook data directly.
-More info is current beyond the scope of this README but check out the full developer docs. *Note to self: add a lot more here.*
+This note store client won't work with a user's business data or shared notebook data directly; you can get note store clients for those destinations by asking for `-businessNoteStore` and `-noteStoreForLinkedNotebook:`  More info is currently beyond the scope of this README but check out the full developer docs.

 ### Where can I find out more about the Evernote service, API, and object model for my more sophisticated integration?